 Our day at Torrey Pines was a fabulous one!
 The weather was absolutely beautiful, with the sun shining and about 73 degrees, made for a perfect day of golf.
 If you plan to attend one of these professional tournaments, it is a good idea to plan your visit and plan for weather.
 As a result of inclement weather, you might also wish to bring appropriate clothing, an umbrella and plan to do a lot of walking.
 It is important to coordinate getting there and parking, especially in a very populated area.
 You may also wish to bring snacks and water, because the food at these tournaments can be very expensive.

 What to bring:

 I usually bring my own food with me because I have food sensitivities.
 For this event, I didn’t have many snacks nor did I bring water with me.
 Always check the event website to see what food or beverages you are allowed to bring.
 (Many events do not allow bottled beverages).
 I knew we were only planning to stay a few hours, so I drank plenty of fluids prior to the event.
 I also had a small zip lock bag of almonds with me.
 My snacks usually include nuts, granola bar, small banana.
 I also brought a very small purse, for more information on bags allowed, click here:

 What to wear:

 It was a gorgeous day and comfortable weather, so I brought a light jacket and comfortable yoga pants, and sneakers.
-We always plan to do a lot of walking around the golf course, so I like to make sure I am wearing comfortable clothing and shoes.
+I wore my most comfortable running shoes because I knew we will be doing lots of walking.

 Other things to wear: